Diploma Offered: Practical Nursing

 Students will practice expository writing and learn the academic form of the essay and research paper.
 Students will focus on the development of an academically sound and challenging thesis and resulting essay.
 The mechanics of writing will be reviewed as needed.
 3-0-3 Pre-requisite: Placement testing; successful completion of DEVS012 Reading and DEVS015 Introduction to College Writing if required, permission of the Division Director.

-Summer Semester - 16 Credits
+Second Semester (Summer) - 16 Credits

 Human Anatomy & Physiology II

 This course is a continuation of BIOL201.
 Structure and physiology of the following systems are included: nervous and its divisions – endocrine, cardiovascular, lymphatic, digestive, and reproductive.
 Other topics including the composition of blood, immunity, human genetics, and development are also discussed.
 The laboratory is an integral part of the course.
 Prerequisite: BIOL201 3-2-4